dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 Now, we need to:

-1. Update the `main` module to construct and populate an instance of `ApplicationContext`
-2. Create a `registry` and then define the `ApplicationContext` as an injector in the registry
+1. Create a `registry` and then define an injector factory that creates the `ApplicationContext` passing the invalidator and initial state.
+Returning a function that returns this instance.
-3. To make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`
+2. To make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`

 {% instruction 'Import the `ApplicationContext` module and add this code to the `main` module:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:4,9-28 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:4 %}

 {% aside 'Loading data' %}
 In a real-world application, this data would probably be loaded via a call to a web service or a local data store.
 To learn more, take a look at the [stores tutorial](../comingsoon.html).